Sellers

 You can define your own fields on the seller signup form (and on the seller dashboard) to collect any information you need — KYC details, payout info, niche eligibility, internal notes, anything.
 Each field has three configuration dials that decide where it's captured, who can see it, and whether it gates the seller's ability to publish.

-Visible — seller fills it in.
-Admin-only — only you can edit (sellers can't see or change the value).
+Seller can see — the seller fills it in.
+Internal only — only you can see or edit it (sellers can't view or change the value).
+Public — also shown to buyers on the seller's profile page.
 The server enforces this on every save.

 When on, the seller can't publish listings until you mark this field approved.
 Pair with admin-only for a "vetted by us" workflow.